Immunotherapy: Using the Immune System to Treat Cancer

-The idea behind this approach is that the TILs have already shown the ability to target tumor cells, but there may not be enough of them within the tumor microenvironment to eradicate the tumor or overcome the immune suppressive signals that are being released there.
-Introducing massive amounts of activated TILs can help to overcome these barriers and shrink or destroy tumors.
+The idea behind this approach is that the TILs have already shown the ability to target tumor cells, but there may not have been enough of these immune cells in and around the tumor (known as the tumor microenvironment) to eradicate it or overcome the signals being released by tumor cells that block the immune cells’ activity.
+Introducing massive amounts of activated TILs can help to overcome these barriers, leading to tumor destruction.

 Therapeutic antibodies are antibodies made in the laboratory that are designed to cause the destruction of cancer cells.

 One class of therapeutic antibodies, called antibody–drug conjugates (ADCs), has proven to be particularly effective, with several ADCs having been approved by FDA for the treatment of different cancers.